Revised on 6 July 2020, 12:25 p.m.

 Some 900,000 employees work in Canada’s 18,000 federally regulated workplaces.
 These include banks, transportation industries, the broadcasting industry, and most federal Crown corporations.

 Under the Canada Labour Code (Code), employers in these workplaces must ensure that the health and safety of their employees is protected.
-During the COVID-19 pandemic, this may mean asking employees to stay home if they are not performing essential services, are sick, are in quarantine or self-isolation, or are taking care of someone who is ill.
-For their part, employees have the right to refuse dangerous work.
-Similar protections exist at the provincial and territorial levels.
+As a result, during the pandemic, employers are required to update or create hazard prevention programs to address a biological hazard such as COVID-19.
+For their part, employees must follow safety procedures and report any safety issues to management.
+They also have the right to refuse dangerous work.
+Similar provisions exist at the provincial and territorial levels.

 This publication provides an overview of the main income supports and labour protections available to federally regulated employees.

 Under the Employment Insurance Act, Employment Insurance (EI) benefits are available to all eligible claimants, including those that are not in federally regulated workplaces.

 Eligibility criteria vary depending on the type of benefit claimed, but generally claimants must have an interruption in their earnings, and have accumulated a certain number of hours in insurable employment (typically 600 hours).
 A medical certificate may also be required.

 Most EI benefits are equal to 55% of the claimant’s average weekly insurable earnings, up to $54,200 as of 1 January 2020 (equivalent to a maximum of $573 per week).